Old-Fashioned Whoopie Pies Recipe

 • Vanilla extract.
 No tasty dessert is complete without a dash of vanilla extract.

-• Milk.
-You’ll need both milk and sour milk for this recipe.
+• Buttermilk.
 Adding sour milk (like buttermilk) adds a unique tang and flavor to these whoopie pies.
+It also ensures they're super tender.

 • Baking soda.
 Along with eggs, a touch of baking soda gives your cakes a rise in the oven.